jesperstroem/U-Sleep-for-RBD-PD/README.md

 ## Downloading and preprocessing

 Before you can use the dataloaders and lightning modules, you need to download and preprocess the raw data.
-So far, automatic download is only implemented for the datasets from https://sleepdata.org/.
 Note that to download the data from https://sleepdata.org/, you need a personal download token from their website, and you need the NSRR ruby gem installed: https://github.com/nsrr/nsrr-gem.

-For the others, you need to download it yourself first and point to the location of the raw data.
-See below example.
+When downloaded, point to the location of the raw data.
+See example below.

 ```python